-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

-The county government cafeteria in Northampton County, Pa., is a large, airy room, with big windows and for now, lunch tables separated by plexiglass.
+The county government cafeteria in Northampton County, Pa., is a large, airy room with big windows and, for now, lunch tables separated by plexiglass.

-But a few months from now, on Election Day, this is where the county plans to have a couple dozen people processing what they expect could be 100,000 mail-in ballots, nearly triple what they handled in the June 2 primary and 15 times what they handled in November 2016.
+But a few months from now, on Election Day, this is where the county plans to have a couple of dozen people processing what it expects could be 100,000 mail-in ballots, nearly triple what they handled in the June 2 primary and 15 times what they handled in November 2016.

-The exponential rise in mail-in ballots prompted the move of the counting operation to the cafeteria, one of many steps this swing county on the eastern edge of the battleground state is taking to prepare for this unprecedented presidential election.
+The dramatic rise in mail-in ballots prompted the move of the counting operation to the cafeteria, one of many steps this swing county on the eastern edge of a battleground state is taking to prepare for this unprecedented presidential election.

 "We're very supportive of it.
-It's just a little more work," says Northampton County Executive Lamont McClure, Jr. "Based on our experience from the primary, we just don't think it's physically possible to count the potential 100,000 mail-in ballots that day."
+It's just a little more work," says Northampton County Executive Lamont McClure Jr. "Based on our experience from the primary, we just don't think it's physically possible to count the potential 100,000 mail-in ballots that day."

 Pennsylvania is among the handful of states that could decide the outcome of the election if it's close.
-It voted twice for Barack Obama before pivoting to Trump in 2016.
+It voted twice for Barack Obama before pivoting to Donald Trump in 2016.

-Like many other places across the country, officials are anticipating a dramatic increase in the number of people voting by mail, due to changes in laws and coronavirus concerns.
+Like many other places across the U.S., officials are anticipating a tremendous increase in the number of people voting by mail, because of changes in laws and coronavirus concerns.
 While there's little evidence that mail-in ballots are insecure, they do introduce logistical and other challenges.

 "Every component piece of the process requires more — more dollars, more space, more staffing, more equipment.
 And earlier timelines," says Secretary of the Commonwealth Kathy Boockvar.